1. Home: Explore careers

 You must register both yourself and your premises with your local council for a tattoo, piercing and electrolysis licence.

-You'll need to vaccinated against hepatitis B.
+You'll need to be vaccinated against hepatitis B.

 What you’ll do